aplteam/Tester2/README.md

 `RenameTestFnsTo` does a couple of things for you:

 1. It copies `Test_001` to `Test_Misc_001`
-1. It cooperate with code management systems
+1. It cooperates with code management systems
    * If [acre](https://github.com/the-carlisle-group/Acre-Desktop) is around it tells acre about the introduction of `Test_Misc_001`
    * If Link version 3.0.0 or better is available it is told about the introduction of `Test_Misc_001`
 1. It deletes the function `Test_001`